openfootball/worldcup.json/README.md

 ![](https://publicdomainworks.github.io/buttons/zero88x31.png)

 The world-cup.json schema, data and scripts are dedicated to the public domain.
 Use it as you please with no restrictions whatsoever.

+## Projects in the Real-World Using world_cup.json

+### World Cup 2018

+_Yes, you're more than welcome to send a pull request (PR) with your project!_

+* https://github.com/sportdb/footty -- command line tool in ruby; shows todays' matches or yesterdays' or tomorrows' or all past or all upcoming

+* https://github.com/geeknat/heyrussia -- command line tool in go; shows matches, stadiums, groups, standings, etc.

+_Feel free to add your project here!_

 ## Questions?
 Comments?